falconry/falcon/docs/api/media.rst

 then creating a new :any:`Handlers` object to map that media type to an appropriate handler.

-The following example demonstrates how to replace the default handlers with an instance of Falcon's built-in MessagePack handler.
+The following example demonstrates how to replace the default handlers.
+Because Falcon provides a :class:`~.falcon.media.MessagePackHandler` that is not enabled by default, we use it in our examples below.
 However, you can always substitute a :ref:`custom media handler <custom-media-handler-type>` as needed.

 .. code:: python